magento/merchdocs/src/payment/klarna-setup.md

 title: Setting Up Klarna
 ---

 To offer your customers the benefit of paying with Klarna, you must first sign up for a Klarna account and gain access to the Klarna Merchant Portal.
-Then, complete the Klarna configuration from the Admin of your Adobe Commerce and Magento Open Source store.
+Then, complete the Klarna configuration from the Admin of your Adobe Commerce or Magento Open Source store.

 {:.bs-callout-info}
 **Important**: Klarna does not support currency switches to display multiple currencies in one website.
 Commerce uses a base currency and tax configured at the website level (not store view) to avoid rounding and mismatch issues.
 To support multiple currencies, create a website per currency, using different URLs configured at the Commerce website level (not store view).